deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "I don't think so, sir."

-"…Thor, demolish it.
+"…THOR, demolish it.
 We're EA jumping."

 "Major.
 He's dead, sir."

 "…Aye.
 Grab the ETs and fall back, that way.
-Legsy, Highland!
+Legsy, HIGHLAND!
 Cover the retreat."

 Regaari was hoisted up with Deathworlder strength and carried.
 There